shrekshao/shrekshao.github.io/_posts/blog/2016-08-26-BioDigital-Intern-Review-2-Camera.md

 ---
 layout: post
-title:  "BioDigital Summer Intern Review 1: Camera tricks: Mouse Orbiting issue"
+title:  "BioDigital Summer Intern Review 2 - Camera tricks - Mouse Orbiting issue"
 comments: true
 categories: Blog
 tag: WebGL
+img: /assets/blog-img/biodigital/camera-eye-lookat-orbit.png
 ---

 Continuing our last blog, we are looking at some other issue of camera in WebGL apps with a display stage style scene.